 Repatha may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you take Repatha.
 Factors to consider include allergic reaction, which is described below.

-If you’ve had an allergic reaction to Repatha or any of its ingredients, including latex, you shouldn’t take Repatha.
-Ask your doctor what other medications are better options for you.
+If you’ve had an allergic reaction to Repatha or any of its ingredients, you shouldn’t take Repatha.

 Repatha and alcohol

 Repatha isn’t known to interact with alcohol.
-But if you’re taking a statin drug with Repatha, talk with your doctor about whether you can drink alcohol.
+But if you’re taking a statin drug with Repatha and you drink alcohol, talk with your doctor about whether it is safe to do so.

 Both alcohol and statins can affect your liver.
 So your doctor may recommend that you avoid drinking alcohol during treatment.
 Or they may recommend an amount of alcohol that’s safe for you.